Step 4: Full View

 Should Engineer A comply with the attorney's confidentiality instruction and suppress the structural safety findings, or should Engineer A disclose the imminent structural danger directly to the tenants and public authorities notwithstanding the attorney's instruction?

-Disclose Danger to Tenants and Authorities Board's choice Invoke the NSPE Code's Section II.1.c. public safety exception and directly notify the tenants and appropriate public authorities of the imminent structural danger, notwithstanding the attorney's confidentiality instruction, on the ground that the paramount public welfare obligation supersedes any litigation-strategy confidentiality claim.
+O1 Invoke the NSPE Code's Section II.1.c. public safety exception and directly notify the tenants and appropriate public authorities of the imminent structural danger, notwithstanding the attorney's confidentiality instruction, on the ground that the paramount public welfare obligation supersedes any litigation-strategy confidentiality claim.
+Board's choice

 The NSPE Code's Section II.1.c. contains an explicit exception clause authorizing, and requiring, disclosure of client information when public health and safety is endangered, establishing that confidentiality is a conditional rather than absolute duty.
 The Code's internal hierarchy places public welfare as the paramount and non-negotiable obligation from which all other duties derive legitimacy, meaning the tension between confidentiality and public safety is pre-resolved by the Code's own structure in favor of disclosure when imminent physical danger to identifiable persons exists.
 Engineer A's licensure-grounded superior technical knowledge of the structural threat creates an affirmative duty to act on that knowledge.
 Against this, the attorney asserts that attorney-client confidentiality legally binds Engineer A, and that the findings must be suppressed as part of litigation strategy.